degrado-lab/easyMD/README.md

 ### Tips for Wynton:
 On Wynton, you must first load the conda and conda-stage modules:

-`module load CBI miniconda3`
+`module load CBI miniconda3/4.12.0-py39`

 `module load CBI conda-stage`

-Create the environment using `conda env create`, as above.
+Create the environment using `conda env create -f easyMD.yml`, as above.

 This can be painfully slow on Wynton, but in my experience, shouldn't take more than 20 minutes for this environment.